EddieStn/hangman/README.md

 ## Code validation

-No errors found when running the code through pep8 online checker.
+### No errors found when running the code through pep8 online checker.
 Same for both assets.py and run.py
+* To mantain run.py cleaner (the main file), moved the words array and the hangman stages array into assets.py and imported them to run.py

 <img src="assets/pep8.png" alt="code validator pep8" width="600">

 # Bugs

-* The underscores on Heroku did not have any spacing between them
-* only white spaces would work for the name input
+* White spaces only would work for the name input
-    * at first created a function to check for valid_input but then I made it redundant because I found a simpler approach using a while loop
+    * At first created a function to check for valid_input but then I made it redundant because I found a simpler approach using a while loop

         ```
         def valid_input(text):